victoresque/pytorch-template/README.md

   return log
   ```

+### Testing
+You can test trained model by running `test.py` passing path to the trained checkpoint by `--resume` argument.

 ### Validation data
 To split validation data from a data loader, call `BaseDataLoader.split_validation()`, it will return a validation data loader, with the number of samples according to the specified ratio in your config file.